 Restore the front path

-Add space if you need to with an extension or loft conversion
+Add space with an extension or loft conversion

-To allow you to get that much-desired open-plan kitchen-dining-living room, perhaps with a utility space or cloakroom included, a smart investment would be a side-return for a terraced house, or full-width rear extension for a semi-detached or detached house.
-Typical costs would be from around £1,700 per square metre for a single storey, or from around £1,500 per square metre for a two-storey addition.
+To allow you to get that much-desired open-plan kitchen or kitchen-diner, perhaps with a utility room or cloakroom included, a smart investment would be a side-return for a terraced house, or full-width rear extension for a semi-detached or detached house.
+Typical costs would be from around £1,700 per square metre for a single storey extension, or from around £1,500 per square metre for a two-storey extension.
 Much of your family time will be spent in this generous space, with the cosier, original rooms at the front of the house reserved for evenings.

 ‘The cost of upsizing has also resulted in an increase in loft conversions, which can cost anything from £25,000 to around £70,000 (or around £1,000 per square metre).
 Not every house is suitable due to the pitch of the roof or a lack of space for a second staircase.
 But the best include high vaulted ceilings, an en suite bathroom and a guest bedroom or master suite.

 Basement conversions have also become popular recently.
 If you have an existing cellar with tanking, insulation, running electrics, heating and plumbing already done, then improving ventilation, plastering and decorating will cost around £1,500 per square metre upwards.
 Expect to pay more for minor digging out to improve ceiling heights.
 Constructing a brand-new basement conversion, including light wells, will cost upwards of £2,000 per square metre.